nicklockwood/GLView/README.md

 3) After exporting your video as an MP4, open the new video in QuickTime 7 and go to the export option again.
 This time select 'Movie to Image Sequence' and export the video as a sequence of PNG files.

 4) Now that you have the individual frames, you'll need to convert them to PVRs.
-Using texturetool or TexturePacker you can batch convert the images.
-Here are some example command line options:
+Use the batch conversion technique listed above (you may wish to tweak the format, quality, etc. depending on whether your movie has transparency):

-	find {image_directory} -name \*.png | sed 's/\.png//g' | xargs -I % -n 1 /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/usr/bin/texturetool -e PVRTC --channel-weighting-perceptual --bits-per-pixel-4 -f PVR -o %.pvr %.png
+	find ./ -name \*.png | sed 's/\.png//g' | \ xargs -I % -n 1 /Applications/Imagination/PowerVR/GraphicsSDK/PVRTexTool/CL/OSX_x86/PVRTexToolCL -i %.png -o %.pvr -legacypvr -p -l -f PVRTC1_4 -q pvrtcbest

-This generates the frames as 4 bpp compressed PVR images (this will take a very long time, you may want to get a coffee).
-You can do the same with TexturePacker as follows:
+This generates the frames as 4 bpp compressed PVR images with alpha (this will take a very long time, you may want to get a coffee).
+Since the individual image frames will still be quite large, you may now wish to gzip them by running:

-	find {image_directory} -name \*.png | sed 's/\.png//g' | \
+    find ./ -name \*.pvr | sed 's/\.pvr//g' | xargs -I % -n 1  gzip %.pvr

-    xargs -I % -n 1 TexturePacker %.png --disable-rotation --no-trim --dither-fs-alpha --opt PVRTC4 %.png --sheet %.pvr
+(See below for details on gzipped images).

-This would create the frames as maximum-quality 32-bit PVR images with alpha transparency.
+5) You can now pass an array containing the image names to the GLImageView class `animationImages` property to play your images in sequence (remember to pass the image file names, not the images themselves as this will reduce memory usage and avoid a long delay when the images first load).

 Gzipping PVR Images